 If you just wrote a screenplay, congratulations.
 You just completed one of the hardest things to do in Hollywood.
 And if you’re like most first-time screenwriters, you’re wondering what to do next.
 Do you contact a producer?
 Get an agent?
 Enter a screenwriting contest?
 Or raise money and produce your film?

-The truth is, there are no easy answers to these questions.
-This is because any screenplay that ever gets produced is a complete miracle.
+There are no easy answers to these questions.
+Any time a screenplay gets produced is a complete miracle.
 And any screenwriter who gets paid in the process is just plain lucky.
-But there are things you can do that will increase your odds of screenwriting success.
+But you can do things that will increase your odds of screenwriting success.

-Years later hen I worked for a film producer in New York City, I quickly realized some hard truths.
+Years later, when I worked for a film producer in New York City, I quickly realized some hard truths.
 It turns out that lots of people write screenplays.
 Every week, our office received dozens of script submissions.
-To keep up with the influx, if any screenplay failed to engage within the first ten pages, it went in the trash.
+If any screenplay failed to engage within the first ten pages to keep up with the influx, it went in the trash.

-So to help you avoid common pitfalls, here are some lessons I learned reading screenplays for a producer… Look closely, as you may spot a trend:
+So to help you avoid common pitfalls, here are some lessons I learned from reading screenplays for a producer.
+Look closely, as you may spot a trend:

 - Many screenplays from agents sucked